Daniel David Palmer

-Daniel David Palmer (March 7, 1845 – October 20, 1913) was a Canadian American chiropractor who was the founder of chiropractic.
-Palmer was born in Pickering, Ontario, but emigrated to the United States in 1865.
-He was also an avid proponent of various other forms of pseudoscientific alternative medicine such as magnetic healing.
-Palmer opposed anything he thought to be associated with mainstream medicine such as vaccination.
+Daniel David Palmer (March 7, 1845 – October 20, 1913) was a Canadian-born American spiritualist and activist best known for creating chiropractic.
+Palmer was born in Pickering Township, Canada West, but emigrated to the United States in 1865.
+He was also an avid proponent of pseudoscientific alternative medicine such as magnetic healing.
+Palmer opposed anything he thought to be associated with mainstream medicine, such as vaccination.

-Palmer believed that the human body had an ample supply of natural healing power transmitted through the nervous system.
+Palmer believed the human body had ample natural healing power transmitted through the nervous system.
 He suggested that if any one organ was affected by an illness, it merely must not be receiving its normal "nerve supply" which he dubbed a "spinal misalignment", or subluxation.
 He saw chiropractic as a form of realigning to reestablish the supply.

 Early life

 Palmer was born in the hamlet of Brown's Corners (later Audley) of Pickering Township, in what is now Ajax, Ontario.
 His parents were Thomas Palmer and Katherine McVay, and his great-great-grandparents were from the United States.
 He received formal education until the age of 11 years, at the Audley School, and was subsequently raised in Port Perry.

-At age twenty he moved to the United States with his family.
-Palmer held various jobs such as a beekeeper, school teacher, and grocery store owner, and had an interest in the various health philosophies of his day, including magnetic healing, and spiritualism.
-In 1870 Palmer was probably a student of metaphysics.
+At age twenty, he moved to the United States with his family.
+Palmer held various jobs, including beekeeper, schoolteacher, and grocery store owner, and had an interest in the various health philosophies of his day, including magnetic healing and spiritualism.
+In 1870, Palmer was probably a student of metaphysics.
 Palmer practiced magnetic healing beginning in the mid-1880s in Burlington and Davenport, Iowa.